anand738/Soldier-Uniform-Classifier/README.md

 Ensure you have the following installed:

-- Python 3.6 or higher
+- Python 3.6 or higher
-- pip package manager
+- pip package manager

 ### Installation